School Not Reopen From September 21: Whether or not schools will open this month, know what is the intention of the government, read 10 big things - TheNewsTrace

 Children will also face many kinds of restrictions, such as – cannot live in groups, many people cannot play games together, constant social distancing and cleanliness will have to be taken care of.
 In addition, children will also have to wear masks.

-Now, instead of having a biometric attendance at the school, all will have to live with a distance of at least six feet along with arranging contact less attendance.
+Now, with the provision of contact less attendance instead of biometric attendance in the school, all will have to live with a distance of at least six feet.
 There will be a ban on any kind of event in the school so that the crowd does not gather.

 Add Comment